-These interim consolidated financial statements are presented in accordance with Philippine Accounting Standards (PAS) 34, Interim Financial Reporting.
-As allowed under PAS 34, the Company has opted to present a complete set of financial statements in conformity with PAS 1, Presentation of Financial Statements.
+These consolidated interim financial statements are presented in accordance with Philippine Accounting Standards (PAS) 34, Interim Financial Reporting.
+As allowed under PAS 34, the Group has opted to present a complete set of financial statements in conformity with PAS 1, Presentation of Financial Statements.

-The significant accounting policies that have been used in the preparation of these interim consolidated financial statements are summarized below and in the succeeding pages.
+The significant accounting policies that have been used in the preparation of these consolidated interim financial statements are summarized below and in the succeeding pages.
 These policies have been consistently applied to all the periods presented, unless otherwise stated.

-2.1 Basis of Preparation of Interim consolidated financial Statements
+2.1 Basis of Preparation of Consolidated Interim Financial Statements